There is never too great a task for You.

 “Hi, Roy,” he had said to him.
 “Welcome back.”

 “Thank you, kindly,” my daddy had responded, never letting on.
 We giggled.

 A few weeks later we wrapped the season, and I headed to the car in the parking lot feeling elated.
 It had gone well.
 I hadn’t made one mistake in two hundred songs.
 I was on my way.
 My daddy came up after me, and the same security guard stopped him.

 “Mr. Epstein,” he said, “I just want you to know that every time your daughter came through the gate, love came with her.”

 “Thank you, kindly,” my daddy answered with tears in his eyes.

 Thank You, Jesus, for the reminder that it’s never too late to never give up.

 Excerpted with permission from It’s Never Too Late by Kathie Lee Gifford, copyright Kathie Lee Gifford.

 * * *

 Don’t give up!
 If you’re going for something, a goal, a mission, a ministry, or whatever it is, ask the Lord for help and then keep going!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you! ~ Laurie McClure, Faith.Full